Telecom Italia ends contacts with Hutchison on mobile operations

 Italy's biggest telecoms player said on Thursday conditions were not in place to start official talks with the Hong Kong-based conglomerate on a tie up with its 3 Italia unit.
 "At present there are not the elements necessary to start negotiations," it said in a statement.

-Yet the breakdown of talks with Hutchison could refocus investor concerns on Telecom Italia's debts of 28.8 billion euros ($37.2 billion) and the weak conditions in its domestic market that have eaten into margins.
+Yet the breakdown of talks with Hutchison could refocus investor concerns on Telecom Italia's debts of 28.8 billion euros (24.68 billion pounds) and the weak conditions in its domestic market that have eaten into margins.

 Contacts between the Italian operator and the Hong Kong-based group, which is backed by magnate Li Ka Shing, were first disclosed in April.
 But Telecom Italia in June postponed a decision on the Hutchison linkup, focusing instead on a separate deal to spin off its fixed network into an independent company.